jacobszmon/Git-Info-Pages/README.md

 The following should be done by the team member who owns the repo.

-1. If your created repositor is `YOUR-USERNAME/YOUR-REPO-NAME`, update `_config.yml` to:
+1. If your created repository is `YOUR-USERNAME/YOUR-REPO-NAME`, update `_config.yml` to:

     ```yaml
     title: YOUR TITLE